RELATED CHAPTERS

 • contain a contingency plan in case of emergency or in response to risks identified.

-8. Reviewing Risk
+8. Risk Disputes

 Throughout these policies and procedures, risk assessment and risk management is carried out in partnership with the adult, wider support network and others.
-The decision to involve others or not is in itself a decision which may give rise to risk, and the individual may need support to make this decision.

 Professionals need to embrace and support positive risk taking by finding out why the person wishes to make a particular choice, what this will bring to their life, and how their life may be adversely affected if they are not supported in their choice.
 The promotion of choice and control, of more creative and positive risk taking, implies greater responsibility on the part of the adult and greater emphasis on keeping them at the centre of decision making.